dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

-However, even though an extension type behaves like a wrapping, the wrapper object will never exist at run time, and a reference whose type is the extension type will actually refer directly to the underlying wrapped object.
+However, even though an extension type behaves like a wrapping, the wrapper object will never exist at run time, and a reference whose type is the extension type will actually refer directly to the underlying "wrapped" object.

 Consider a member access (e.g., a method call like `e.m(2)`) where the static type of the receiver (`e`) is an extension type `V`.
-In general, the member (`m`) will be a member of `V`, not a member of the static type of the wrapped object, and the invocation of that member will be resolved statically (just like extension methods).
+In general, the member (`m`) will be a member of `V`, not a member of the static type of the "wrapped" object, and the invocation of that member will be resolved statically (just like extension methods).

 Given that there is no wrapper object, we will refer to the "wrapped"